evepsyche/eda-airbnb-RJ/README.md

 # ds-project-airbnb-01
-EDA Airbnb Rio de Janeiro Data Science Project
+Análise Exploratória dos dados do Airbnb do Rio de Janeiro.
-Projeto 01 do meu Portfólio em Data science.
-Comentários e sugestões são bem vindas.